AidenForrest/agreezy-public/README.md

    - Enable "Developer mode" (toggle in top-right)
    - Click "Load unpacked"
    - Select the `dist` directory
-   - Also, see "releases" folder for packed extension which you can easily drag and drop into chrome://extensions
+   - Also, see "releases" folder for packed extension which you can easily drag and drop into chrome://extensions (may not work as not published on Chrome store)

 ## How to Use